Back to all posts

 Your headache patterns are unique, and your massage schedule should be too.
 A skilled therapist will want to understand the specifics of your pain—whether you’re dealing with tension headaches, migraines, or pain stemming from your neck.
 This conversation is crucial because the right approach depends on the cause of the headache.
 Be open with your therapist about your symptoms, triggers, and what you hope to achieve.
 Our team of experienced therapists will listen to your needs and adjust the frequency and focus of your sessions to create a plan that works specifically for you, ensuring you get the most effective and targeted relief possible.

-Making Massage a Sustainable Habit
+How to Make Massage a Regular Habit

 Turning massage into a regular habit is one of the best things you can do for headache prevention.
 When you treat massage as an essential part of your self-care routine, you’re investing in your long-term well-being.
 Sticking to a consistent schedule, like a monthly Deep Tissue or Swedish massage, helps prevent the muscle tension that leads to headaches in the first place.
 To make it easier, try booking your next appointment before you leave the studio.
 Putting it on your calendar right away treats it like any other important commitment and ensures you don’t let too much time pass between sessions, which is key to maintaining a pain-free life.